OpenDreamProject/rfcs/README.md

 # OpenDream RFC Repo

-This repository stores RFCs for the [OpenDream](https://github.com/OpenDreamProject/OpenDream) project.
+This repository stores RFCs _(Request For Comments)_ for the [OpenDream](https://github.com/OpenDreamProject/OpenDream) project.
 Current and future users of OpenDream are strongly encouraged to watch this repository and provide constructive input on all open pull requests.

 ## Motivation